swoboda1337/acurite-esphome/README.md

 The aucrite and the sx127x components are seporate.
 One provides data on a GPIO and the other uses that data.
 The acurite can be used with other radios and the sx127x component can be used with other sensors.

+If you run the acurite component without sensors it will print ids of all devices it finds.

 Example yaml to use in esphome device config:

     external_components: